Article

 Can the Steelers make the Ravens’ offense as inefficient as the Commanders’?

 Now, hear me out on this one first.
-I know the Commanders put up 27 points on the Steelers’ defense, even with a drive that started in the red zone.
+I know the Commanders put up 27 points on the Steelers, even with a drive that started in the red zone.
 Even taking away that one, you still don’t want the Steelers giving up 20 points.
-And their recipe for beating the Ravens tends to be holding them to under 20 points, considering they haven’t scored more than 20 against them for the last seven games yet are 6-1 in that stretch.
+And their recipe for beating the Ravens tends to be holding them to under 20 points considering they haven’t scored more than 20 against them for the last seven games yet are 6-1 during that stretch.

-But the Commanders also went into this past Sunday’s game averaging over 29 points per game.
-They averaged 392 yards per game, rushing for over 160 per game.
-Additionally, they averaged 6.2 yards per play, went three-and-out on basically one out of every five possessions (while being historically good protecting the football), and barely punted twice per game.
+But the Commanders also went into this past Sunday’s game scoring over 29 points per game.
+They averaged 392 yards, rushing for over 160 per game.
+Additionally, they averaged 6.2 yards per play, went three-and-out on basically one out of every five possessions (while being historically good at protecting the football), and barely punted twice per game.
 The Steelers held them to much less efficient metrics, and they need to do that to the Ravens, too.

-Now the Steelers have to contend with a Ravens team also putting up stupidly good offensive metrics.
-They are averaging nearly 32 points per game and 440 yards per.
+Now the Steelers have to contend with a Ravens team that is also putting up stupidly good offensive metrics.
+They are scoring nearly 32 points per game and 440 yards per.
 Lamar Jackson is putting up elite passing numbers and they are on pace to rush for over 3,000 yards.
 On third down, they convert over 47 percent of the time, and their red-zone offense is sickeningly efficient.
-They lead the NFL with a concerning 76.7-percent touchdown rate, scoring on 33 of 43 trips.
+They lead the NFL with a concerning 76.7-percent touchdown rate, scoring on 33-of-43 trips.

 The Steelers’ 2024 season is underway, following another disappointing year ending in a first-round playoff loss.
 They have had a long offseason since the Buffalo Bills stamped them out of their misery back in January.
 There are positive signs, but things could jump off the rails any moment.